 The response is comprised of four parts:

-Scrape Google Ads Transparency Center with our API using Python
+Scrape Google Ads Transparency Center using Python

 - Start by getting your SerpApi API Key from the Manage API Key page.